danny-avila/LibreChat/docs/install/linux_install.md

 - Navigate to https://www.mongodb.com/ and sign in or create an account.
 - Create a new project.
-- Build a Database using the free plan and name the cluster (example: chatgpt-clone).
+- Build a Database using the free plan and name the cluster (example: LibreChat).
 - Use the "Username and Password" method for authentication.
 - Add your current IP to the access list.
 - Then in the Database Deployment tab click on Connect.